datagrok-ai/public/help/domains/chem/cheminformatics.md

 Pharmaceutical tasks demand the extensive use of cheminformatics methods aimed at exploration analysis of chemical datasets.
 The datasets typically come with experimental values (e.g. measured biological activity of a compound).
-One of the most common tasks is the evaluation of structure-activity relations.
-These relations play a crucial role in the process of drug development, because they contribute to hit compound identification and lead compound optimization.
+One of the most common tasks is the evaluation of structure-activity relationships.
+These relationships play a crucial role in the process of drug development, because they contribute to hit compound identification and lead compound optimization.
 (Q) SAR<!--corr: what is it?--> studies are performed in order to find possible leads in the screening datasets.
 In contrast to physical predictive models, machine learning predictive models do not have any intrinsic knowledge about the physical